How to use, put in and remove contact lenses

 3. Removing your contact lenses

 To remove soft contact lenses, look upward or sideways while you pull down on your lower eyelid.
-With a finger, gently maneuver the lens onto the white of your eye.
+With a finger, gently manoeuvre the lens onto the white of your eye.
 There, you can very gently pinch the lens together with your index finger and thumb and lift it off the eye.

 Until you master contact lens removal, you might want to keep your fingernails short to avoid accidentally scratching and damaging your eye.